scrapinghub/web-poet/docs/page-objects/index.rst

 A page object class is a Python class that:

--   Subclasses :class:`~web_poet.pages.Injectable` or is registered or decorated with :class:`Injectable.register <web_poet.pages.Injectable.register>`.
+-   Subclasses :class:`~web_poet.pages.Injectable` or is registered or decorated with :class:`Injectable.register
+    <web_poet.pages.Injectable.register>`.

+    .. note:: :class:`~web_poet.pages.Injectable` is the bare minimum a class must inherit to be considered a page object class.
+However, in practice, most page objects should inherit from :class:`~web_poet.pages.ItemPage` instead to enjoy most web-poet
+              features, like :ref:`fields <fields>` or :ref:`input validation
+              <input-validation>`.

 -   Declares :ref:`typed input parameters <inputs>` in its ``__init__`` method.